From cadet to officer on superyachts

 - To apply, you will need to contact a course adviser who will provide you with an application form to complete and discuss your suitability.

 As a charity, we have funding opportunities available for many of our students.
-UKSA can help with assisted funding of up to 80% towards the Superyacht Cadetship Programme.
-Please follow the link for further information on UKSA’s Superyacht Cadetship funding, initiative.
-Alternatively please talk to one of our course advisers who will be able to provide you with the details, assess your eligibility.
+UKSA can help with assisted funding of up to £10,000 towards the Superyacht Cadetship Programme.
+Please follow the link for further information on UKSA’s Superyacht Cadetship funding.
+Alternatively, please talk to one of our course advisers who will be able to provide you with further information on the funding that is available and assess your eligibility.

 A great Alternative to University, our cadets can graduate debt-free!

-Please note, even if you are not eligible for financial support, most of our cadets earn enough during the work phases to more than cover the next phases of training.
-You really could graduate debt free, with all your required qualifications and work experience to work in the industry.
+Please note, even if you are not eligible for financial support, most of our Cadets earn enough during the work phases to more than cover the next phases of training.
+You really could graduate debt free, with all the required qualifications and experience to work at the pinnacle of the superyacht industry.

-The cadet will develop skills and knowledge of seamanship and safety as well as industry qualifications and fitness.
-Mentoring and guidance will help the cadet obtain entry-level deck positions on superyachts, progressing into long-term opportunities within the sector.
+The Cadet will develop skills and knowledge of seamanship and safety as well as industry qualifications.
+Mentoring and guidance will help the Cadet obtain entry-level deck positions on superyachts, progressing into long-term opportunities within the sector.

 - RYA Yachtmaster Offshore